What Is A Psychiatry Salary Compared To Other Mental Health Professionals?

 How Much Do Other Mental Health Professionals Make?

-Psychologists, counselors, social workers, and therapists typically make anywhere from $40,000 and $70,000 a year.
+Psychologists, counselors, social workers, and therapist salary estimates are anywhere from $40,000 and $70,000 a year.
 Although these mental health professionals often have advanced degrees and years of experience, they still typically make far less than the average psychiatrist due to their lack of a medical degree.

 Much like the salary of a psychiatrist, however, the salaries of other mental health professionals can vary based on location, experience, and specialization.
 A psychologist with decades of experience and a specialization in industrial-organizational psychology or forensic psychology, for example, could make more than other types of psychologists.